 - a person who acknowledged that he is the father of the child by an instrument pursuant to the Status of Children Act 1974

-- a person in respect of whom a court has made a declaration, finding or order that the person is the father of the child.
+- a person determined by a court as the father of the child.

 Cases we cannot hear

 Case plan reviews or applications to review decisions about a child care agreement where an internal review has not yet taken place.

 Legislation that gives VCAT the power to hear these applications

 Section 42, 53, 118, 158 and 333 of the Children, Youth and Families Act 2005

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.